 Seeing your betta fish bloated and swollen is not a pleasant sign.
 Long-term effects may be swim bladder disease and dropsy.
 Swim bladder disorder happens because the betta’s digestive tract is full and constantly presses on the swim bladder.
 Prolonged pressure can lead to the swim bladder to malfunction which will make your betta have swimming and buoyancy issues.

 Another troublesome condition that can occur because of prolonged constipation is Dropsy.
-Poor diet of betta fish will lead to less movement in its digestive tract.
+A poor diet of betta fish will lead to less movement in its digestive tract.
 Remember that bettas are carnivorous fish.
 Feeding them with starchy filler based regular fish food will lead to this accumulation of food.
-Dropsy is a secondary symptom of a lot of disease.
+Dropsy is a secondary symptom of a lot of diseases.
 Your betta will look bloated and its scales will look like it’s pointing out giving it a pinecone-like appearance.

 How to avoid constipation of your betta fish?